 - If the franchisor makes mistakes you may have to bear the burden

 There must be an advantage to owning your own business if you are going to leave a secure job and invest your own money and time.
 It’s a risk no matter how you look at it.
-Surely the smart thing to do is to ask yourself “why do I want to own my own business?”
+Surely the smart thing to do is to ask yourself “why do I want to own small business?”

 You get the power to control all the business activities around you.
 You have the ultimate authority to make all the decisions associated with the business.